oguerrer/oguerrer.github.io/research/index.md

 title: Research
 ---

+I am interested in a variety of topics related to economics and policy interventions.
+Here are my academic publications organized by theme.
+If you are interested in my work in progress or you do not have a subscription to the journals where I have published, feel free to contact me and I will be happy to provide the manuscripts.

 ## Policy Priority Inference

 * <a target="_blank" rel="noopener noreferrer" href="http://ssrn.com/abstract=3604041">Priority Inference: A Computational Method for the Analysis of Socioeconomic Development</a>